-Slug Flow In Capillary Microreactor CFD Simulation, ANSYS Fluent Training
+Slug Flow in Capillary Microreactor CFD: A Fluent VOF Tutorial

-Slug Flow In Capillary Microreactor CFD Simulation, ANSYS Fluent Training
+Slug Flow in Capillary Microreactor CFD: A Fluent VOF Tutorial

 - Upon ordering this product, you will be provided with a geometry file, a mesh file, and an in-depth Training Video that offers a step-by-step training on the simulation process.